 VFIO device assignment: VFIO improves on previous PCI device assignment architecture by moving device assignment out of the KVM hypervisor and enforcing device isolation at the kernel level.

-With VFIO the Physical device is exposed to the host user space memory and is made visible from the guest VM it has been assigned.
+With VFIO the physical device is exposed to the host user space memory and is made visible from the guest VM it has been assigned.